MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/includes/include-telemetry-dimension-source-aadtenantid.md

-Specifies the source Microsoft Entra ID tenant ID for the move.
+Specifies the source Microsoft Entra tenant ID for the move.